La Solana

+History

 La Solana was settled, as with many other villages in the La Mancha region, thanks to the re-population carried out in the 13th century by the three Military Orders which received the territory that nowadays corresponds to the province of Ciudad Real: Santiago, Calatrava and San Juan.
-Therefore, this is not an ancient village "won against the Moors" and not even one of the first to be founded in the first half of that century, since there is a belief, confirmed in the local writings, which date 1283 as the beginning of the occupation of the village.
+There is a belief, confirmed in the local writings, which date 1283 as the beginning of the occupation of the village.
 "Las Relaciones Topográficas de Felipe II," written in 1575, prove the existence of a tower which served as a fort to defend the people against the possible attacks of Muslims.
 This tower was probably constructed by the Order of Santiago (religious order) whose knight commander from 1440 to 1477 was Diego de Villegas.
 It is logical to think that the tower which is described in the Books of Visitors of the Order of Santiago is the same tower which is mentioned in "Las Relaciones de Felipe II", where the current tower of the Santa Catalina Church now stands.

 The descriptions of cardenal Lorenzana from the year 1788 tell us that the first settlers were Sorian shepherds who came seasonally with their herds, and, attracted by the fertility of the lands of La Moheda and La Veguilla, which neighbor the historic center, moved their homes here and became the founding population.
 In 1463, according to Doctor Ángela Madrid Medina, it was granted the title of town.
 In 1468 there were about 200 residents, and, in 1575, 750 residents.
 Wine production, primarily red, was "famous in the local areas" to which it was exported.
 The neighboring town, Membrilla, was said in 1575 to have 1,000 residents, but based on the record of the tithes, it produced less wine that Solano, highlighting instead the products of the orchards situated in the plain of the river Azuer, which supplied La Solana.
 It is possible that the good wine from Membrilla that Miguel de Cervantes drank, and which would then appear in his Italian wine cellar, Licenciado Vidriera, was wine from La Solana.